 If you're carrying around too much excess weight, talk with your doctor and put together a reasonable weight loss plan.
 Following daily wear compression stockings, this is the best move you can make to maximize your post pregnancy improvement.

 Q What are spider veins?

 A: Spider veins are small abnormal vessels located just under the skin.

 Q: What is the procedure to remove spider veins on legs?

 A: Here at Advanced Vein Center we use a variety of methods to eliminate spiders veins.
 The process can be done with lasers such as Diode Laser, IPL and Gentleyag.
 Removal of spider veins can also be done through a process called sclerotherapy.

-A: Yes, at the Advanced Vein Center and Body Beautiful Laser Medi-Spa we can also treat spider veins on the nose, face and all over the body very easily and with little discomfort.
+A: Yes, at Body Beautiful Laser Medi-Spa and the Advanced Vein Center we can use lasers to treat spider veins on the face , chest, nose and elsewhere on the body with minimal discomfort and little downtime.